matthewfield/pcaptop/README.md

 # pcaptop

 ## Introduction
 An ncurses based terminal command for displaying top inbound connections to a selected network interface using libpcap.
-Created when i needed a lightweight solution to use over SSH to be able to watch a server for SYN DoS attacks in real time.
+Created when i needed a lightweight solution to use over SSH to be able to watch a server for SYN Flood DoS attacks in real time.

 Individual IPs, or /24 networks can be ignored